7 notable Milwaukee Nicks for St. Nick's Day

 (PHOTO Royal Brevvaxling)

 Nick Berg has had quite the winning 2017.
 First, Berg – an administrator at St. Robert's School in Shorewood and former bartender at County Clare – submitted the winning toast ("414 Let's Have One More!") for our Milwaukee toast contest in April.
-Then he defeated several fellow Milwaukee celebrities, as well as his own sense of dignity, in the world's first fish fry eating contest last month, gobbling down three pieces of cod, coleslaw, a potato pancake, apple sauce and two slices of bread – all washed down with a "tall" SoulBoxer Old Fashioned.
-The man's had a great 2017 – though after all that fried food, his arteries might disagree.
+Then he defeated several fellow Milwaukee celebrities, as well as his own sense of dignity, in the world's first fish fry eating contest last year, gobbling down three pieces of cod, coleslaw, a potato pancake, apple sauce and two slices of bread – all washed down with a "tall" SoulBoxer Old Fashioned.
+The man's had a great year in 2017 – though after all that fried food, his arteries might disagree.

 What's in his stocking?
 Some money to gamble at the dog track or Potawatomi.